sfigg/commercialization-public/manufacture/iot/add-a-driver-to-an-image.md

 # Lab 1e: Add a driver to an image

-In this lab, we'll add the sample driver: [Hello, Blinky!](https://developer.microsoft.com/windows/iot/samples/driverlab), package it up, and deploy it to the to a Windows 10 IoT Core device.
+In this lab, we'll add the sample driver: [Toaster](https://github.com/Microsoft/Windows-driver-samples/tree/6c1981b8504329521343ad00f32daa847fa6083a/general/toaster/toastDrv), package it up, and deploy it to the to a Windows 10 IoT Core device.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites